Inside: When it seems like positive parenting isn’t working learn 8 common reasons that underlie frustrations and how to get back on track.

 In my therapy profession, there is a concept known as ‘differentiation’ which is “the ability to be in emotional contact with others yet still autonomous in one’s own emotional functioning.”
 (Kerr & Bowen.
 1988).
 It’s easy to overidentify with your child emotionally, attach their behaviors to your self-worth as a parent and let fear prompt you to revert to old reactive patterns of parenting.

 Your child is an independent human being with needs all their own.
-They will behave in ways that trigger you because of the strong emotional connection, but remind yourself that your child’s behaviors are a reflection of their needs in that moment, not of your parenting.
+They will behave in ways that trigger you because of the strong emotional connection, but when disciplining a child remind yourself that your child’s behaviors are a reflection of their needs in that moment, not of your parenting.

 Keep modeling respectful communication and limit setting and hang on to your trust in the process (and outcome!) of positive parenting throughout your child’s behavioral ups and downs.

 Positive discipline seeks to guide a child in developing an internal compass for what’s right and wrong.
-It’s easy to nag, use physical force and coercion to get your child to comply in the moment but how will they learn to make good choices when you’re not around?
+It’s easy to nag, use physical force and coercion to improve child behavior in the moment but how will they learn to make good choices when you’re not around?

 It’s frustrating when your child doesn’t listen when trying to get out the door.
 All humans have a need for control (quick note-a child’s role is not to meet a parents’ need for control) and it takes a lot of patience and intention to step back and help your child flex the muscles of good decision making and positive communication skills.